cloudera-labs/cloudera.exe/roles/prereq_hive_database/README.md

 Set up database and user accounts for Hive

-This role automates the setup of a database and its associated user accounts specifically for Hive services.
+This role automates the setup of a database and its associated user accounts specifically for Apache Hive services.
 It supports various database types, including PostgreSQL, MySQL, and Oracle.
 The role creates the database and a dedicated user with ownership privileges, using sensible defaults that can be easily overridden.

 The role will:
 - Connect to the specified database server using administrative credentials.